-Per the Centers for (January 2020) states, “Calibration testing should be done every one to two years or according to the manufacturer’s suggested timeline.
+The Centers for Disease Control and Prevention (CDC) January 2020 guidelines states that “Calibration testing should be done every one to two years or according to the manufacturer’s suggested timeline.
 TMDs can experience a “drift” over time, affecting their accuracy.
 This testing ensures the accuracy of the device continues to conform to nationally-accepted standards.”

 The Primex OneVue Sense temperature monitoring solution is inherently stable.
-Our sensors are solid state devices and do not require validation procedures.
-Our probes are Platinum Resistance Thermometers (RTDs) that do not have a shelf life.
+Our sensors are solid-state devices and do not require validation procedures.
+Our probes are Platinum Resistance Thermometers (RTDs) that have a long shelf life.
 The operational use period starts when a probe is plugged into and powered from the sensor control unit.

-As such, we advise customers to base probe replacement or recertification every two years from the “first use date” rather than “last testing date” per our manufacturer’s recommendations (see supporting data below).
+As such, we advise customers to base probe replacement or recertification every two years from the “first use date” rather than “last testing date” per our manufacturer’s recommendations (see supporting data section).

-CDC requires a current and valid Certificate of Calibration Testing.
-The Certificate of Calibration Testing or Report of Calibration is required to be issued by an appropriate entity, and certificate must indicates one or more of the following items about calibration testing.
+The CDC recommends a current and valid Certificate of Calibration Testing.
+The Certificate of Calibration Testing or Report of Calibration is to be issued by an appropriate entity and the certificate is to indicate one or more of the following items about calibration testing.

 Conforms to International Organization for Standardization (ISO)/International Electrotechnical Commission (IEC) 17025 international standards for calibration testing and traceability

 Performed by a laboratory accredited by International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA) signatory body

 Traceable to the standards maintained by the National Institute of Standards and Technology (NIST)

 Meets specifications and testing requirements for the American Society for Testing and Materials (ASTM) Standard E2877 Tolerance Class F or higher